Keroxen/SocialUni/README.md

     The development process followed the Agile methodology and Jira was used for project management, facilitating efficient task tracking.

+Deployment:

+    Firebase Hosting was used for the application deployment and CI/CD was put in place using GitHub Actions.

 ## Development server
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.